sanders41/cookiecutter-fastapi-meilisearch/README.md

 Cookiecutter template to start a FastAPI project with MeiliSearch built in.

+## Whats included

+- FastAPI project structure
+- Routes built and ready for interacting with MeiliSearch
+- [camel-converter](https://github.com/sanders41/camel-converter) to automatically convert to and from camel case when serializing and deserializing data.
+- Options for using docker as a stand alone for the project or docker-compose to also start a MeiliSearch server.

+## Dev dependencies that are included

+- black
+- flake8
+- httpx
+- isort
+- mypy
+- pre-commit
+- pytest
+- pytest-asyncio
+- pytest-cov
+- tox

 ## How to use

 First make sure you have cookiecutter installed.
 Instructions for installing can be found [here](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html).